-- I. Sufficient information is submitted to address the site-specific planning considerations.
+- Sufficient information is submitted to address the site-specific planning considerations.
 This is to be agreed at the pre-application stage and is expected to include the following: - i.
-Flood Risk Assessment; - ii.
+Flood Risk Assessment, which specifically addresses flood risk on the access and adjacent sites as well as the site itself and includes a Flood Warning & Evacuation Plan; - ii.
 Drainage Strategy; - iii.
 Ecological Assessment including winter bird surveys; - iv.
 Land Contamination Investigation Report; - v.
 Transport Assessment; - vi.
 Travel Plan; - m.
-An emergency equipment store is re-provided as part of the redevelopment of the site; - n.
-Off-site water mains reinforcements are installed to Portsmouth Water's design and approval; and - o.
+An emergency equipment store is re-provided as part of the redevelopment of the site; - Off-site water mains reinforcements are installed to Portsmouth Water's design and approval; and - o.
 The design and layout: - i.
 Provides a high-quality frontage which responds to its seafront location; - ii.
-Retains, and where possible, enhances public access to the beach; - iii.
-Re-provides lost flood storage capacity.
+Retains, and where possible, enhances public access to the beach;